 Once your application is approved by Admissions, you will be registered in your selected courses.
 You will receive a copy of your schedule via U.S. Mail along with information on how to set up your T-Wolves student email account.

-Payment will be due upon registration for Fall 2021.
+Payment will be due upon registration.
 Payment plans are available.
 Students are responsible for any Digital Course Material charges and/or specific course related fees.

 Complete a Certificate of Residency form if you are a legal NYS resident, but live outside of Niagara County to reduce tuition costs.